 How can large payments companies aid global efforts against money laundering and fraud?

-ERSEK: One of the most important things these companies can do is uphold the highest standards of integrity, which to me means investing in compliance.
+ERSEK: One of the most important things these companies can do is simply to uphold the highest standards of integrity, which to me means investing in compliance.
 Compliance and consumer protection are not just departments or sets of rules to follow; they are at the heart of what it means to be a responsible company.
-At Western Union, we are strengthening our programmes, hiring more people and taking more measures in a global regulatory environment that is demanding, fast-changing and increasingly complex.
-The financial services industry must work harder than ever to protect the money transfer system from being misused and to educate customers about fraud and money laundering – not just because it is required, but because it is the right thing to do for business and for the millions of people around the globe who depend on us.
+At Western Union, we are strengthening our programmes, hiring more people and implementing more measures in the increasingly complex, demanding and fast-changing global regulatory environment.
+We believe the steps we are taking are the right ones for the company, and the hope is that these investments will help us differentiate and improve our position.
+Together, everyone in the financial services industry must work harder than ever to protect the money transfer system from misuse and to educate customers about fraud and money laundering.
+They should do this not only because it is required, but because it is the right thing to do for business and for the millions of people around the globe who depend on us.